โ™ฟSpecial Education

 • Developmental disability characterized by deficits in social communication and the presence of restricted, repetitive behaviors or interests

-• Spectrum presentation means severity varies widely—some students need intensive support, others require minimal accommodations
+• Spectrum presentation means severity varies widely.
+Some students need intensive, structured support throughout the day; others require only minimal accommodations

-• Sensory processing differences are common and should inform environmental modifications and instructional approaches
+• Sensory processing differences are common and should inform environmental modifications (such as reducing fluorescent lighting or providing noise-reducing headphones) and instructional approaches

-Compare: Emotional Disturbance vs. Autism Spectrum Disorder—both can involve social difficulties and behavioral challenges, but ASD requires the presence of restricted/repetitive behaviors and typically involves differences in social understanding, while ED involves emotional/behavioral responses that are often reactive.
+Compare: Emotional Disturbance vs. Autism Spectrum Disorder: both can involve social difficulties and behavioral challenges, but ASD requires the presence of restricted/repetitive behaviors and typically involves differences in social understanding (difficulty reading social cues, for example).
+ED involves emotional/behavioral responses that are often reactive to circumstances.
 The "social maladjustment" exclusion in ED is a frequent exam topic.

 These categories cover medical conditions and physical impairments that affect educational access and performance.
-The unifying principle is that the condition must adversely affect educational performance to qualify—a diagnosis alone is insufficient.
+The unifying principle is that the condition must adversely affect educational performance to qualify.
+A medical diagnosis alone is not sufficient.

 Other Health Impairment

-• Umbrella category covering chronic or acute health conditions that limit strength, vitality, or alertness—including heightened alertness to environmental stimuli (key for ADHD eligibility)
+• Umbrella category covering chronic or acute health conditions that result in limited strength, vitality, or alertness.
+IDEA specifically includes heightened alertness to environmental stimuli, which is the language that makes ADHD eligible under this category

-• Common conditions include ADHD, epilepsy, diabetes, asthma, and heart conditions
+• Common conditions include ADHD, epilepsy, diabetes, asthma, sickle cell anemia, and heart conditions

-• Fastest-growing category in recent decades, largely due to increased identification of ADHD
+• Fastest-growing category in recent decades, largely due to increased identification of students with ADHD

 Orthopedic Impairment

-• Physical disabilities affecting bones, joints, or muscles—includes congenital anomalies (clubfoot, missing limbs), disease-caused impairments (polio, bone tuberculosis), and other causes (cerebral palsy, amputations, fractures)
+• Physical disabilities affecting bones, joints, or muscles.
+IDEA lists three causes: congenital anomalies (such as clubfoot or absence of a limb), disease-caused impairments (such as polio or bone tuberculosis), and other causes (such as cerebral palsy, amputations, or fractures/burns causing contractures)

-• Physical and occupational therapy often included as related services in the IEP
+• Physical and occupational therapy are often included as related services in the IEP

 Multiple and Combined Disabilities